 - The Gauteng City Regional Observatory Quality of Life Survey

-Our track record confirms our ability to implement complex panel surveys over extended periods of time.
-The National Income Dynamic Study (NIDS) is a prime example.
-NIDS is done for the Presidency of South Africa by the Southern Africa Labour-Development Research Unit (SALDRU) at the University of Cape Town (UCT).
+Our track record confirms our ability to implement complex panel (longitudinal) surveys over extended periods of time.
+A prime example of this is the National Income Dynamics Study (NIDS).
+NIDS is an initiative of the Department of Planning, Monitoring and Evaluation (DPME) and is implemented by the Southern Africa Labour and Development Research Unit (SALDRU) at the University of Cape Town (UCT).

-- National The University of Cape Town – National
+- The University of Cape Town – National

 - Statistics South Africa – National